Table of Contents

 ✓ As per IS 1842, the overall length of arrows is 400 mm with a 50 mm diameter loop.

-✓ The white or red tape is tied to the ring of the arrows to increase the visibility of arrows.
+✓ The white or red tape is tied to the arrows’ ring to increase the arrows’ visibility.

 i.
-It is used in many surveying sectors to mark the boundaries and points.
+It is used in surveying to mark boundaries and points.

 ii.
 It is generally used in chain surveying to mark the end of the chain length.

 i.
-It helps to locate the point in the ground while surveying in a large field.
+It helps to locate the point in the ground while surveying a large field.

 ii.
 It is lightweight and easy to handle.

 iii.
-It is suitable to use in any weather conditions.
+It is suitable for use in any weather conditions.